MicrosoftDocs/powerbi-docs/articles/powerbi-gateway-enterprise-manage-sap.md

 <properties
-pageTitle="Manage your enterprise data source - SQL" description="How to manage the enterprise gateway and data sources that belong to that gateway." services="powerbi" documentationCenter="" authors="guyinacube"
+pageTitle="Manage your enterprise data source - SAP HANA" description="How to manage the enterprise gateway and data sources that belong to that gateway.
+This article is specific to SAP HANA." services="powerbi" documentationCenter="" authors="guyinacube"